uma458467/cloud-native-app-labs/lab-instructions/setup.md

 2) GitHub displays your new fork.
 Copy the HTTPS clone URL from your fork.

 3) Open a new terminal window.
-Clone the following repo.
+Clone your fork of the `cloud-native-app-labs`.
 This contains several applications used to demonstrate cloud native architectures.
 Get familiar with the sub directories.
+We recommend organizing your work into a `repos` directory.
+A `repos` directory is where you will clone repositories and perform your work.
+Throughout the labs we will reference this directory as `$REPOS_HOME`.

 ```bash
 $ cd [location of your github repos, e.g. ~/repos]